2020 End of Year Review from the CEO

 You may have heard me, or someone say before that Change is the one constant we have.
 And to embrace it will make life much simpler going forward.
 However, in terms of impacts, “an Abrupt Change is one that takes place so rapidly and unexpectedly that human or natural systems have difficulty adapting to it”.
 The COVID-19 pandemic has made a huge impact on our personal, work and business lives.
 Our first thought is personal – for those immediately and physically impacted.
 And our second turns to the challenge of maintaining critical pharmaceutical supplies to faraway lands under global lockdown conditions.
 We have been between a rock and a hard place.

-So, facing the strange, Masters has gone the extra mile to ensure general vital medicines are delivered safely, during a challenging time where flight schedules are decimated and the disruption to the supply chain makes planning a pipe-dream.
+So, facing the strange, Masters has gone the extra mile as a global pharmaceutical company to ensure general vital medicines are delivered safely, during a challenging time where flight schedules are decimated and the disruption to the supply chain makes planning a pipe-dream.
 The business has had to endure increases in freight and other supply chain costs.
 We have done this without passing them on to the developing countries and institutions we serve, who are not geared up for change.
 Our human response was to absorb this cost to ensure more people do not suffer indirectly from this pandemic.
-Continuing to provide services to customers in these extraordinarily difficult circumstances has garnered both respect and appreciation.
+Continuing to be a pharmaceutical drug supplier to customers in these extraordinarily difficult circumstances has garnered both respect and appreciation.

 The collapse in both oil volumes and prices led producing countries to review their purchasing models, insisting that purchases go through a central buying agency, meaning that some of our biggest institutional customers disappeared overnight.
 And closer to home, the pandemic prompted the UK government to introduce export bans on hundreds of medicines that were perceived to be in short supply.
 To compound this, public sector buyers in all our regions focused on buying COVID related products and diverted their budgets accordingly.
 Coronavirus priorities lead to further difficulty; in submitting dossiers for registration, the cancellation of government tenders, a reduction in specialized procedures/treatments and national bans on the supply of certain medicines.